Honda NC700

 The Honda NC700 series is a family of motorcycles produced by Honda since 2012.
-NC700 series was a 'new concept', being unlike conventional motorcycles, a bike designed for commuters, new or veteran riders.
+NC700 series was a 'new concept', being (unlike conventional motorcycles) a bike designed for commuters, new or veteran riders.
 The series also includes the motorcycle/scooter hybrid NC700D Integra.

 The NC700 series is classed as a commuter model bike which has incorporated design and mechanical elements from various motorcycle types.
 The riding position is similar to standard bike styles.
-There is a helmet-sized internal storage in place of the traditional fuel tank, which in turn is located under the seat.
+The traditional fuel tank location conceals a helmet-sized storage compartment.
+The fuel tank is under the seat.
 The series is often marketed as fun to ride, easy to handle and very fuel efficient.

 Models & variants

 NC700S

 Basic model with naked bike styling.
 The NC700SA model is also available with the addition of a combined antilock braking system.
 The NC700SD has a dual-clutch transmission, which allows the rider to switch between manual gear shifts or automatic shifts.